wx-chevalier/Awesome-Lists-and-CheatSheets/ProgrammingLanguage/Java/Java-List.md

 - [2016-Java 问题定位](http://blog.csdn.net/wodeyuer125/article/details/50557168)

-- [Top 10 Java Blogs for Programmers of All Levels](https://stackify.com/java-blogs-for-programmers-of-all-levels/): All over the world, Java professionals are posting daily about new findings or new feature functions.
+- [Top 10 Java Blog for Programmers of All Levels](https://stackify.com/java-blogs-for-programmers-of-all-levels/): All over the world, Java professionals are posting daily about new findings or new feature functions.
 Unfortunately, blogs can also provide some not so great insight and perspective.

 # Tutorial